nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 summary: Step-by-step guide to developing consumer applications
 ---

-<p>Authorised consumer suppliers can develop applications that use GP Connect {% include tooltip.html type="FHIR&reg;" %} {% include tooltip.html type="API" %} specifications to consume GP data.
+<p>Consumer suppliers can develop applications that use GP Connect {% include tooltip.html type="FHIR&reg;" %} {% include tooltip.html type="API" %} specifications to consume GP data.
 To retrieve data from an end-user organisation, your application will need to integrate with the {% include tooltip.html type="Spine" %} as follows:</p>

 ![Img](images/overview/gp_connect_apis.png)